sunmy2019/npan/README.md

 # An network packact analyzer (May 29 2021)

-It reads packets (in hex-stream form) from files, then does the analysis. [fmtlib 7.1.3](https://fmt.dev/latest/index.html) is needed.
+It reads packets (in hex-stream form) from files, then does the analysis.
+Linux and [fmtlib 7.1.3](https://fmt.dev/latest/index.html) is needed.

 Currently I only implemented the following protocals: